Varckin/Telegraph/README.md

     {"tag": "iframe", "attrs": {"src": "https://www.youtube.com/embed/dQw4w9WgXcQ"}}
 ]
 ```

-This list of tags allows you to create diverse pages with text, images, videos, links, and other elements.

 ## Available types
 All types used in the Telegraph API responses are represented as JSON-objects.
 Optional fields may be not returned when irrelevant.